Asfand5214/Brain-Tumor-Detection/README.md

 ## Contributions

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or create a pull request.

-## License

-This project is licensed under the MIT License.

----

-Feel free to customize this description to better fit your specific project and any additional details you might want to include.